-Our event-triggered online data collection algorithm ensures at all times the availability of a control input direction that can render the system safe with high probability.
-If the available prior knowledge from the model and past data is sufficient to characterize such a backup direction, our proposed method simply acts as a safety filter applied to a performance-driven control law.
+Specifically, our online data collection algorithm ensures at all times the availability of a control input direction that renders the system safe with high probability.
+If the available prior knowledge from the model and past data is sufficient to characterize such a safe direction, our proposed method simply acts as a safety filter applied to a performance-driven control law.
 However, whenever the uncertainty in the safe control direction reaches a critical level, our algorithm takes a safe exploration action that improves the knowledge of the system's response to such control inputs.
-Unlike the strategy in \cite{umlauft2019feedback}, which aims to improve overall accuracy of the GP prediction for a feedback linearization-based controller, our event-triggered data collection focuses on exciting safe control directions and reducing uncertainty specifically in such directions.
+Unlike the strategy in \cite{umlauft2019feedback}, which aims to improve overall accuracy of the GP prediction for a feedback linearization-based controller, our approach focuses on exciting safe control directions to collect new data that reduces uncertainty specifically in such directions.

-Finally, we prove local Lipschitz continuity of the probabilistic safety-critical controller and give formal arguments about the existence and uniqueness of closed-loop executions of the system under our proposed safe online learning algorithm.
-In turn, this allows us to provide the main theoretical result of this paper (Theorem \ref{thm:main_theorem}), establishing safety in terms of \textit{set invariance with high probability}, even in regions where there is no prior data and the model knowledge is limited.
+Moreover, we prove local Lipschitz continuity of the probabilistic safety-critical controller and give formal arguments about the existence and uniqueness of closed-loop executions of the system under our proposed safe online learning algorithm.
+In turn, this allows us to provide the main theoretical result of this paper (Theorem \ref{thm:main_theorem}), establishing safety in terms of \textit{set invariance with high probability}, even in regions where the prior data and the model knowledge are limited.
 To our knowledge, this is the first work in the area of CBFs applied to systems with uncertain dynamics that collects data online and provides recursive feasibility guarantees of the CBF-based safe controller.